kpetersen/kpetersen.github.io/scraps/_posts/2011-10-22-first-post.markdown

 # Website project

-Katie started the layout for this website in [HeritageMakers](http://heritagemakers.com) as a 12"x12" scrapbook page.
-From that, we first tried to create the website as a Google Sites page.
+Frustrated by the limitations she faced with her Blogger site, Katie created the layout she wanted for a new website in [HeritageMakers](http://heritagemakers.com) as a 12"x12" scrapbook page.
+Using that design, we first tried to create the website as a Google Sites page.
 Scott got frustrated with the conflicts between that system and Katie's design, so we decided to scratch-build the whole thing.
 Scott picked [Jekyll](http://jekyllrb.com) for the engine and